How To Describe Wine Taste

 Tannin, typically found in red wines, contributes to a wine’s structure and mouth-drying sensation.
 When describing tannin, I focus on its presence and texture, referring to it as soft, medium, or firm.
 Exploring the tannic structure of a wine has always been one of the most intriguing aspects of my tasting journey.

-See also Can You Put Red Wine In The Refrigerator
+See also How Long Can Red Wine Stay Open

 Sweetness